MuonCollider-WG4/.github/README.md

 ## Version Control

 Version control should be handled using Branches.
 A new version should be deployed for every significant report, paper, etc. Versions come in two flavours:
-* Prerelease: this is a snapshot intended to aid sharing lattices.
+* __prerelease__: this is a snapshot intended to aid sharing lattices.
 Not everything is necessarily cleaned, but it provides a way of clearly tagging a particular blob
-* Release: this is a new version of the lattice intended to represent a fully updated lattice.
+* __release__: this is a new version of the lattice intended to represent a fully updated lattice.
 All files should be updated as needed.

 Versions should be stored in branches like